srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 ---------------------------------------------------------------------------------------------------------------------------
 ```

 This is an important step for asymmetric routing.
-Consider a situation where host h1 wants to communicate with h3.
+Consider a situation where server s1 wants to communicate with s3.
 When the IP packet hits leaf1, it will attempt to resolve the destination IP address via an ARP request, as it is directly attached locally (via the `irb.20` interface), as shown below.

 ```srl
 --{ + running }--[  ]--